Newport Daily Weather Forecast - NewsBreak

 NEWPORT, OR(Updated at 8am ET)Here's your weather forecast for the next four days.

-Patchy fog then partly sunny during the day; while chance of light rain overnight
+Patchy fog then slight chance of rain showers during the day; while slight chance of rain showers overnight

 - Light wind